shorebirdtech/docs/docs/guides/multiple_deployment_tracks/ios.md

 This will download the releases and run them on your device.

-In addition to previewing the releases locally, you should also [submit the generated app bundles to the Play Store](/guides/release/android#upload-to-the-play-store).
+In addition to previewing the releases locally, you should also [submit the generated app bundles to the App Store](/guides/release/ios#upload-to-the-app-store).
 In this case, both apps can be part of the internal test track and only the stable variant should be promoted to production.

 :::info